optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 In this version, the visual structure does not reflect the structure of the expression, so the search is difficult.
 This option is only intended to be read carefully.

-Due to the large length of the line, the rest of it, which did not fit on the first line, was placed on the second.
+Due to the large length of the line, the rest of it, which did not fit on the first line, was placed on the second one.
 In this case, the editor made an indent showing the subordination of this line relative to the previous one.
 However, elsewhere (for example, in the comparison pane on gitlab), the second line will most likely start at the beginning and the visual structure of the piece of code will be broken.

 **Label:value pairs alignment**